 Journal instructions for citing websites vary but typical citations might be:

-Young, J.R., Bown P.R., Lees J.A. (eds) Nannotax3 website.
+Young, J.R., Bown P.R., Lees J.A.
+(2022) Nannotax3 website.
 International Nannoplankton Association.
-21 Apr.
-2014.
-URL: http://ina.tmsoc.org/Nannotax3
+Accessed 21 Apr.
+2022.
+URL: www.mikrotax.org/Nannotax3

-Young, J.R., Bown P.R., Lees J.A. (eds) 'Cylindralithus' Nannotax3 website.
-21 Apr.
-2014. http://ina.tmsoc.org/Nannotax3/index.php?taxon=Cylindralithus
+Young, J.R., Bown P.R., Lees J.A.
+(2022) 'Cylindralithus' Nannotax3 website.
+Accessed 21 Apr.
+2022. www.mikrotax.org/Nannotax3/index.php?taxon=Cylindralithus&module=Mesozoic

-Young, J.R., Bown P.R., Lees J.A. (eds) 'Cylindralithus' Nannotax3 website.
-21 Apr.
-2014. http://www.webcitation.org/6PshgTm7y
+Young, J.R., Bown P.R., Lees J.A.
+(2017) 'Helicosphaeraceae' Nannotax3 website.
+29th June 2017. https://archive.is/w5r3S

 Most images on the website remain the copyright of the original authors.
 You are welcome to re-use the content for non-commercial purposes but we do expect you to include attribution.
-A typical attribution might be "image from Nannotax3 website (http://ina.tmsoc.org/Nannotax3)".
+A typical attribution might be "image from Nannotax3 website (http://www.mikrotax.org/Nannotax3)".
 There is no need to ask for permission to use content from the site in student reports, teaching materials, or research talks, so long as there is an attribution.
 We would, however, expect to be asked before content was used in published articles, in videos, on websites, or in commercial reports, and in some cases we would need to refer your request to the copyright holder.
 I.e. Images on this website are not public domain and may not be used in publications without our permission